srivalliSana/Android-Studio-Apps/README.md

 - **File Name:** `ActivityFunctionsFlow`

+---

+### IntentDemo

+A project that demonstrates the use of explicit intents to navigate between activities.
+This is a fundamental concept in Android development for managing communication between components.

+- **Features:**
+  - Navigates between activities using explicit intents.
+  - Passes data between activities.
+  - Demonstrates how to do explicit intent in android studio

+- **Technologies:**
+  - **Kotlin**.
+  - **Intent** for explicit navigation.
+  - Basic Android UI elements such as `Button` and `TextView`.

+- **File Name:** `IntentDemo`

+---

+### serviceLifeCycleDemo

+An application to showcase the Android **Service Lifecycle**.
+It provides an understanding of how services work and how they can be started, stopped, and interact with the main application.

+- **Features:**
+  - Demonstrates the lifecycle of a service.
+  - Includes starting, stopping, and binding to services.
+  - Displays service status on the logs of android studio if we click start service it will show from how many seconds services are running if we click start service another time it will show services are already running and you click stop service button it will stop the service.

+- **Technologies:**
+  - **Kotlin**.
+  - **Android Service API** for managing background tasks.
+  - **TextView** and **Button** for UI interaction.

+- **File Name:** `serviceLifeCycleDemo`

+---

+### ImplicitIntent

+This project demonstrates the use of implicit intents for performing actions like opening a webpage, sharing content, or sending an email.

+- **Features:**
+  - Shows how to trigger various system applications using implicit intents.
+  - Examples include opening a browser, dialing a phone number, and sharing text.
+  - Handles intent filtering for specific actions and used different  implicit intent methoddslike action_view,action_d.

+- **Technologies:**
+  - **Kotlin**.
+  - **Intent** for implicit navigation.
+  - Android’s built-in intent actions like `ACTION_VIEW`, `ACTION_DIAL`, and `ACTION_SEND`.

+- **File Name:** `ImplicitIntent`

+---

 ## Technologies Used

 - **Kotlin**: Primary programming language for Android development.
 - **Android UI Elements**: `Button`, `TextView`, `EditText`, `TextInputLayout`.
 - **Activity Lifecycle**: Handling transitions and data passing between activities.
 - **Basic Android Concepts**: UI event handling, input validation, activity flow management.
+- **Android Services**: Understanding and managing background services.